Tips for Filing Taxes when You're over 65

 Due to changes in the laws, if your 70th birthday is July 1st 2019 or later, you don’t have to take required minimum distributions (RMD) from your traditional retirement accounts, such as IRAs and 401(k)s, until you turn 72.

 Your RMDs must be withdrawn every year by December 31st.
 Don’t forget to take them, because if you do, the IRS will impose a 50% penalty on the amount not distributed as required.
 Make sure you know about every retirement account you have.

 Use free IRS tax return preparation resources

-Due to Covid-19, the IRS is not able to offer live telephone tax help as of April 2020 (in normal circumstances, they can provide help over the phone).
+Due to Covid-19, the IRS is offering "extremely limited" live telephone tax help as of April 2020 (in normal circumstances, they can provide help over the phone).

 The IRS offers Volunteer Income Tax Assistance (VITA) programs.
 These offer help to those who make $56,000 a year or less, people with disabilities or those who speak limited English.
 They are often found in community centers, libraries, shopping malls and other places that are convenient to access.

 Tax Counseling for the Elderly (TCE) is another government program that offers free assistance to anyone, particularly anyone over 60.
 However, due to the pandemic, all TCE centers and some (but not all) of the Volunteer Income Tax Assistance centers have closed.
 Find the closest VITA center.
 They also offer help online at irs.gov.